-An introduction to the resources and experiences that museums can offer, combined with practical suggestions for preparation for learning outside the classroom.
+An introduction to the resources and experiences that museums can offer, combined with practical suggestions for preparations for learning outside the classrooms.